sass/sass/proposal/floating-point.md

 ### Converting a Number to Units

 This algorithm takes a SassScript number `number` and a [set of units] `units`.
-It returns a number.
+It returns a number with the given units.
 It's written "convert `number` to `units`" or "convert `number` to `units` allowing unitless".
-It returns a number with the given unit.

 * If `number` is unitless and this procedure allows unitless, return `number` with `units`.